 From 2008 to 2011, Florida experienced a Housing Crisis.
-While it has recovered, Foreclosures are on the rise.
+While it has recovered, Foreclosures are now on the rise.
 As a result, more Homeowners are losing their homes.
-However, despite the increase, Homeowners still have a chance of keeping their properties due to Bank Programs.
+Despite this trend, they still have a chance to keep their property.
 While the process is stressful, it is important to hire a Lawyer that fights for you.
 Therefore, contact your Parkland Foreclosure Defense Lawyers.

 HOW A FORECLOSURE DEFENSE LAWYER CAN HELP

 - Loan Modification.
 Since 2008, more modifications have been offered.
 As a result, more Homeowners have kept their property.
-Therefore, to increase your chances of qualifying, contact a Foreclosure Defense Lawyer.
+However, it can take over 6 months.
+Therefore, Homeowners should apply when they are served.

 - Deed in Lieu.
-If a Homeowner does not qualify for a Loan Modification, their next option is a Deed in Lieu of Foreclosure.
-A Bank must approve the Deed in Lieu of Foreclosure.
-If the Bank issues an approval, the Homeowner can transfer thier interest to the Bank.
-In return, the Bank releases the Homeowner from liability.
+If a Homeowner does not qualify for a Loan Modification or a Short Sale, their next option is a Deed in Lieu of Foreclosure.
+In this process, they agree to transfer their interest to the Bank.
+If the Bank allows the transfer, the Foreclosure will be dismissed.

 - Default Letter.
 A Homeowner receives a Default Letter from the Bank when they fail to pay their mortgage.
 The Default letter allows them 30 days to pay their mortgage.
 If they do not pay, the Bank will proceed with Foreclosure.

-- Foreclosure Complaint The Bank serves the Homeowner a Foreclosure because they are not paying their mortgage.
-As a result, the Homeowner has 20 days to respond.
+- Foreclosure Complaint The Bank serves the Homeowner because they are not paying their mortgage.
+As a result, they have 20 days to respond.
 The response consists of Defenses including Standing, Failure to Comply with Conditions Precedent, and Inaccurate Accounting.
 In addition, the Homeowner can serve the Bank with discovery.
 These are necessary to strengthen their case.

 - Summary Judgment Hearing and/or Non-Jury Trial.
-Like any case, there is a Final decision by the Judge.
-In the Florida Foreclosure Process, a Judge renders their decision at the Summary Judgment Hearing and/or Non-Jury Trial.
-If the Judge rules for the Bank, a Foreclosure Sale date will be set.
+Like any case, the Judge makes the Final decision.
+In a Foreclosure, a Judge renders their decision at the Summary Judgment Hearing and/or Non-Jury Trial.
+If they rule for the Bank, a Sale date will be set.

 - Foreclosure Sale.
-The Foreclosure Sale occurs 35 days after a Final Judgment.
-Individuals have the opportunity to submit bids to purchase the Property.
-As a result, the highest Bidder becomes the new owner.
-However, there is a 10 day period that the prior Homeowner can file an objection to the Foreclosure Sale..
+A Foreclosure Sale occurs 35 days after a Final Judgment.
+At the Sale, individuals can submit bids to purchase the Property.
+As a result, the Highest Bidder becomes the new owner.
+However, the Homeowner has 10 days to file an objection to the Sale.
 This is known as an Objection to Sale.